GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models: Appendix

 \section{Appendix}

-In the following, we provide additional experiments and further explanations which might be helpful for the reader to gain further insights and add clarity to the main manuscript.
-In Section~\ref{app:dual-enc-purity} we further expand upon the details regarding the calculation of the fitness of prompts for the encoder-decoder models.
-Then, in Section~\ref{sec:LOV-Prompts} we list all the prompts used to obtain the results in the main manuscript (Tables~\ref{tab:main-results-clip},~\ref{tab:main-results-llava}~\&~\ref{tab:vqa}).
-Finally, in Sections~\ref{sec:app:more-shots-help}~\&~\ref{sec:app:comparison-fewshot} we provide results while comparing with the gradient-based learning method proposed by~\cite{coop}.
+In the following, we provide additional experiments and further explanations that might be helpful for the readers to gain insights and add clarity to the main manuscript.
+In Section~\ref{app:dual-enc-purity} we expand upon the details regarding the calculation of the fitness of prompts for the encoder-decoder models.
+Then, in Section~\ref{sec:add_abl} we provide more insights in to our GLOV by studying additional aspects of it.
+In Section~\ref{sec:app:safety-dataset-details} we list the details about the datasets employed for evaluating the safety of VLMs in our work.
+Later, Section~\ref{sec:mm-safety-bench-detailed-resuls} provides the detailed results for each split in the MM-Safety-Benchmark~\cite{mm_safety}, and finally we conclude with Section~\ref{sec:LOV-Prompts}, which lists all the prompts used to obtain the results in the main manuscript (Tables~\ref{tab:main-results-clip},~\ref{tab:main-results-llava}~\&~\ref{tab:main_safety_results}).
 Furthermore, a comprehensive optimization algorithm is also provided in Algorithm~\ref{alg:method}.

 To encourage reproducibility, we have provided all the prompts discovered by our~\method in Section~\ref{sec:LOV-Prompts}, which can be used to obtain all the results provided in the main manuscript.
 These prompts were found by running experiments on a machine consisting of $4\text{x}$ NVIDIA 3090Ti, $4\text{x}$ NVIDIA A40, $4\text{x}$ NVIDIA A6000, and $4\text{x}$ NVIDIA L40 GPUs.
+For review, we also provide our entire codebase as \texttt{code.zip} with detailed instructions to run in the \texttt{Readme.md}.
+The codebase will also be made public upon acceptance.